-The result of the state of the

-To specify a target execution state with armclang, use thetarget command-line option:
+To specify a target execution state with armclang , use thetarget command-line option: target=arch-vendor-os-abi target an architecture) or -mcpu (to target a processor).

-target= arch-vendor-os-abi

 Supported targets are as follows:

 aarch64-arm-none-eabi Generates A64 instructions for AArch64 state.
-Implies -march=armv8-a unless -mcpu is specified.

-arm-arm-none-eabi

-Generates A32/T32 instructions for AArch32 state.
+Implies -march=armv8-a unless -mcpu is specified. arm-arm-none-eabi Generates A32/T32 instructions for AArch32 state.
 Must be used in conjunction with -march (to